nyvyn/autonomais/README.md

 ## Why Autonomais?

-Autonomais is the simplest way to coordinate multiple AI agents.
+Autonomais goal is to provide the absolute fastest and simplest way to coordinate multiple AI agents.

-For example, create a research team of specialized agents that can work together.
-You might have a research agent, editor agents, and a final agent to combine the work into a one-page paper.

-Autonomais is a typescript library you can include in your own software.
+Autonomais is a typescript library with a commercial-fiendly license.
 For experimentation and simplicity, Autonomais also includes an interactive command-line interface.

 ## Getting Started

-There are two ways to use Autonomais:

 1. As an npm package:

-   Install Autonomais using npm:

    ```shell
    npm i autonomais